Higher Education and Learning Technologies

 A Doctor of Education degree in Higher Education is available as a 60-semester-hour program.
 The program does not include a minor and requires that the student has already completed a Master’s Degree.
 Master of Science degrees in Higher Education are available with an emphasis in college teaching or higher education administration.
 The master’s and doctoral programs in Higher Education prepare students for careers as college and university faculty and administrators.

-Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
+Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
 Applicants must meet the following requirements for admission in addition to meeting the general university requirements in higher education.

 Master of Education and Master of Science in Educational Technology